ConorHogan/Programming_Scripting_Projects/README.md

 from scipy.cluster import hierarchy # for dendrogram import statistics # for mode
 ````
-### PANDAS
+### 3.2.1 PANDAS
 Panadas allows you to create spreadsheet format dataframes which can then be used to perform analysis on rows and columns in that dataframe, assign headers to columns, and also easily create subsets or pivots of that data.
 I previously came across Pandas when investigating how to tackle a project in work that I did at the start of this course and looked at it more closely when beginning this project.
-It quickly become obvious that it would be very useful in this project.
+It quickly become obvious that it would be very useful for the types of analysis I would be trying to perform, especially creating sliced or summarised table to graph.
 To get up to speed on how to use Pandas I watched the [Data Analysis with Python and Pandas](https://www.youtube.com/watch?v=Iqjy9UqKKuo&list=PLQVvvaa0QuDc-3szzjeP6N6b0aDrrKyL-) introductory tutorial on YouTube which was very useful.
+I also used the official [Pandas Documentation](http://pandas.pydata.org/pandas-docs/stable/index.html), but this was a bit more difficult to digest.

+### 3.2.2 NUMPY, MATH, & STATISTICS
+NumPy and Math were imported for calculating averages, standard deviation, variance etc. I later also added the Statistics package as there is no Mode function in either NumPy or Math.

+### 3.2.3 MATPLOTLIB, SEABORN, SCIPY
+These three packages were used for graphing results or output of analysis.
+All the graphs in this project use Seaborn which builds on top of Matplotlib.
+The SciPy cluster package was imported for use in building the dengrograms in the cluster analysis section of this project.
+Two resources I found extremely useful when building the graphs in this project, were the [The Python Graph Gallery](http://python-graph-gallery.com) and to a lesser extent the [Seaborn official documentation](https://seaborn.pydata.org/).

+## 3.3 IMPORTING THE DATASET